NateEag/gact/docs/long-live-the-virtual-dom.md

 }
 ```

-`onChange` React will create a virtual node representing the new view for `SimpleFrom`.
+`onChange` React will create a virtual node representing the new view for `SimpleForm`.
 It will look like this:

 ```javascript
 let vnode = {